Mikerniker/100_Days_of_Python/README.md

-Notes for Day 1
-This is the final project for Day 1 of Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp for 2022
-\n Topics in Day 1 include:
-\n Printing, Commenting, Debugging, String Manipulation and Variables
+Topics for Day 1: Printing, Commenting, Debugging, String Manipulation and Variables
-\n Small changes made to the original project, used food instead of pets, and used .capitalize() method.
+    Notes: This is the final project for Day 1 of Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp for 2022 Small changes made to the original project, used food instead of pets, and used .capitalize() method.

-Notes for Day 2:
+Topics for Day 2: Data Types, Numbers, Operations, Type Conversion, f-Strings
-\n This is my solution for the Tip Calculator Project
+    Notes: This is my solution for the Tip Calculator Project
-\n Topics in Day 2 include:
-\n Data Types, Numbers, Operations, Type Conversion, f-Strings